Monthly Tech-Tip from Tony Hansen SignUp

 We adjusted this procedure in 2021.
 Previously it recommended doing separate tests at progressively higher temperatures until a crazing threshold was reached (and recording that temperature).
 In practice, we have found it more practical to simply test at this one temperature and judge a body-glaze combination as "pass" or "fail".
 We also added the step of waiting until the next day before doing the final assessment.

 No crazing out of the kiln.
-So it is good.
-Right?
-Wrong!
+But an ice-water test did this.

-The side of this white porcelain test mug is glazed with varying thicknesses of VC71 (a popular silky matte), then fired to cone 6.
+The side of this white porcelain test mug is glazed with varying thicknesses of V.C.
+71 (a popular silky matte used by potters), then fired to cone 6.
 Out of the kiln, there was no crazing, and it felt silky and wonderful.
-But a 300F/icewater IWCT test was done and then it was felt-pen marked and cleaned with acetone.
-This is what happened!
-This level of crazing is bad, the dense pattern indicates a very poor fit.
-Then why was it not crazed coming out of the kiln?
-The glaze is apparently elastic enough to handle the gradual cooling in the kiln.
-But what the kiln did not do, time certainly will.
-This recipe has 40% feldspar (a big high-expansion KNaO contributor), that much in a cone 6 glaze it a red flag to crazing.
-Coupled with that was low Al2O3 and SiO2, another tip-off.
+But after a 300F/icewater IWCT this happened (it was felt-pen marked and cleaned with acetone).
+The glaze was apparently elastic enough to handle the gradual cooling in the kiln.
+However, the recipe has 40% feldspar and low Al2O3 and SiO2, in a cone 6 glaze these are red flags for crazing.

 A Redart cone 03 body shines when it come to ease of glaze fit